The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing: Related Work

 In some algorithms, interleaving occurs only if multiple replicas participate in one of the concurrent editing sessions; this is indicated in the column labeled ``multi-replica'' in \Cref{tab:survey}.
 This can happen, for example, if a user starts some work on one device and then continues on another device (producing an editing session that spans two devices), while independently another user works offline on the same document on a third device.
 It can also occur in systems with ephemeral replica IDs, such as a web application that generates a fresh ID for every browser tab refresh.

 In the cases marked $\medcircle$ in \Cref{tab:survey} we conjecture non-interleaving, but we have not proved it.
 Only in the cases marked $\medcircle\checkmark$ has non-interleaving been proven.
 RGA forward non-interleaving was proved by Kleppmann et al.~\cite{opsets}, Yjs forward non-interleaving is proved in an in-progress paper, and our own algorithms Fugue and FugueMax are verified in \Cref{sec:interleaving}.
+(For the table's claims of backward non-interleaving, we exclude situations where some interleaving is inevitable for any algorithm; see \Cref{sec:maximal}.)

 The only existing algorithms for which we have not found interleaving examples are Sync9~\cite{Sync9}, and a modification of Yjs proposed by Seph Gentle (``YjsMod'')~\cite{gentle_code}.
 At the time of writing, there are no research papers describing these algorithms, and no proofs of correctness; the only published material is source code and informal documentation~\cite{Sync9,gentle_code}.
 Fugue was developed independently from both of these algorithms, while FugueMax uses a technique from YjsMod (see \Cref{sec:fugue_max_alg}).
-There are similarities between Fugue and Sync9, and based on discussions with the authors of Sync9 we conjecture that they have equivalent merging behavior, but we leave a detailed comparison to future work.
+We conjecture that Sync9 is semantically equivalent to Fugue, while YjsMod is semantically equivalent to FugueMax.
+If that is indeed the case, then Sync9 and YjsMod satisfy forward and backward non-interleaving.